 Marco Bonanomi in a Citroen DS3 WRC at 2017 Monza Rally Show

-Parallel to his GT racing commitments, Bonanomi was spending his free time in rallying, participating five times in the Monza Rally Show between 2012 and 2018.
+Parallel to his GT racing commitments, Bonanomi was spending his free time in rallying, participating six times in the Monza Rally Show between 2012 and 2019.
 In his first appearance in 2012, he was driving a Citroen C4 WRC, finishing fourth.
 In 2014, he returned in a Ford Focus RS WRC.

 In 2016, he finished third in a Citroen DS3 WRC, sharing a podium with Valentino Rossi and Dani Sordo.
 At 2017 Monza Rally Show, Bonanomi was third again in a Citroen DS3 WRC, behind Valentino Rossi and pair Andreas Mikkelsen/Thierry Neuville.
-His last participation was in 2018 when he finished sixth in a Ford Fiesta RS WRC.
+In 2018, he finished sixth in a Ford Fiesta RS WRC.
 In 2019, he contested for the first time in the R5-spec car, driving a Škoda Fabia to the fourth-place finish.